larspeterjeppesen/Backup_peers/README.md

 I am also not interested in backing up my data manually.
 One of the end-goals of this software is complete automatization - upon my phone connecting to my private wifi, any files that have not yet been transferred to my desktop computer will begiv transferring without any initialization from my side.

 ### Why C?
-I want to exercise and expand my knowledge of C. If you are looking to write a backup-tool as fast as possible, choose something else, like python fx.
+I want to exercise and expand my knowledge of C and Linux.
+I am fully aware that implementation-wise, there are easier languages to write this in.

 ## API
 The following modes are available from the commandline: